An astounding collection: The Rise series

-Rise are a series of sculptures which stand upright and are characterised by profiles which draw undulating wave forms.
-The symmetrical waves separate negative space and the stacked forms.
-A rhythm is created by the repeated volume and line, and the whole has a taught glass skin which separates the airspace and the mass, washing it in colour, a painted response in glass enamels.
+Rise is a series of sculptures that stand upright and are characterised by profiles that draw undulating waveforms.
+The symmetrical waves separate the negative space and the stacked forms.
+A rhythm is created by the repeated volume and line, and the whole has a taught glass skin that separates the airspace and the mass, washing it in colour, a painted response in glass enamels.

-In cross section, the form reveals a circle divided into 4 equal quarters, a cross shape.
+In cross-section, the form reveals a circle divided into 4 equal quarters, a cross shape.
 The structure suggests fundamental geometric order as opposed to random chaos.
-The fins are a construct which join the wave shapes, adding body and visibility to the outline.
+The fins are a construct that joins the wave shapes, adding body and visibility to the outline.

 The glass skin begins as flat glass and is painted with glass enamels in a conscious interpretation of the energy we see around us, and these paintings are then fired to fix the intensity of glass colours, which will not fade.
 The process is repeated to build up the depth of colour and markings on the surface of the glass.
 These paintings are then cut to wrap them around the form, creating facets from which light bounces, to further reinforce the 3-dimensional form in our observation of the work.
 I particularly enjoy how even a small shift in the viewpoint results in a different reflection, a quality of the wavelength of light.
 This constantly changing view holds my attention long enough to appreciate this magic.